 Here is how to register for classes.
 To get started, get familiar with our web site.
-Next print out these two forms- Elite Fastpitch Registration Form and Elite Fastpitch Release Form (use the form for the state where your lessons will be held, NJ or PA).
+Next print out these two forms- Elite Fastpitch Registration Form and Elite Fastpitch Release Form.
 If you are looking for Our Classes, you have several to choose from.
 Basically there two categories, Group or Private.
 Check the schedules to find a location rear you.
 The times relate to levels of training, so check levels and the rigid standards for each.

 If you are a new student, and don’t know the training you want, browse here: